chinenual/synergize/docs/hardware-troubleshooting.md

 ### Serial Diagnostics (LINKTST)

 Finally, Synergize can act as a terminal client for the Synergy's LINKTST.
-This allows you to type to the terminal and send and recieve bytes to the Synergy's `RESTORE Program #4` serial link test.
+This allows you to type to the terminal and send and receive bytes to the Synergy's `RESTORE Program #4` serial link test.
 The state of the Synergy's serial interface is displayed via voice LED's on the Synergy:
 ```
 /path/to/Synergize -port /dev/YourSerialPort -baud YourBaud -SERIALVERBOSE -LINKTST
 ```